 It’s a question that’s been contested and debated almost since the gel manicure has been invented.
 Should you really be placing your hands under UV lamps in the name of ring selfies?
 Since there have been hot takes all around, we decided to ask NYC-based dermatologists Joshua Zeichner, MD, and Shari Marchbein, MD, for their expert opinions.

-Exposure to UV Light
+UV Light Concerns

 For most professional gel manicures, the polish needs to be dried and cured under a special ultraviolet lamp.
 As one might assume, exposure to this type of light is not the healthiest thing in the world.
 Dr. Zeichner explains, “Excessive exposure to ultraviolet light, even in the form of a nail polish dryer, can increase the risk of the exposed skin to premature aging.”
 The skin on the hand is also thinner than other parts of the body, which means it's able to lose elasticity faster and age at a much more rapid rate.